ripple/explorer/docs/how-to-define-transactions.md

 The transaction needs to have its display value defined in `/public/locales/en-US/translations.json` with the key `"transaction_{TransactionType}"`.

-The helper methods `getAction` and `getCategory` are available to find out how a transaction is defined and falls back to UNKNOWN.
+The helper methods `getAction` and `getCategory` are available to find out how a transaction is defined and falls back to "UNKNOWN".